Aliases for SOX10 Gene

 This gene encodes a member of the SOX (SRY-related HMG-box) family of transcription factors involved in the regulation of embryonic development and in the determination of the cell fate.
 The encoded protein may act as a transcriptional activator after forming a protein complex with other proteins.
 This protein acts as a nucleocytoplasmic shuttle protein and is important for neural crest and peripheral nervous system development.
 Mutations in this gene are associated with Waardenburg-Shah and Waardenburg-Hirschsprung disease. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SOX10 Gene

-SOX10 (SRY-Box 10) is a Protein Coding gene.
+SOX10 (SRY-Box Transcription Factor 10) is a Protein Coding gene.
 Diseases associated with SOX10 include Peripheral Demyelinating Neuropathy, Central Dysmyelination, Waardenburg Syndrome, And Hirschsprung Disease and Waardenburg Syndrome, Type 2E.
-Among its related pathways are Melanocyte Development and Pigmentation and ERK Signaling.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and chromatin binding.
+Among its related pathways are ERK Signaling and Melanocyte Development and Pigmentation.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
 An important paralog of this gene is SOX9.

 Transcription factor that plays a central role in developing and mature glia.
 Specifically activates expression of myelin genes, during oligodendrocyte (OL) maturation, such as DUSP15 and MYRF, thereby playing a central role in oligodendrocyte maturation and CNS myelination.
 Once induced, MYRF cooperates with SOX10 to implement the myelination program.
 Transcriptional activator of MITF, acting synergistically with PAX3 (PubMed:21965087).